sib-swiss/termal/doc/manual.md

     }
 }
 ```

 To cycle through colormaps, type `m` (forward) or `M` (backward).
 The initial
-colormap is ClustalX for amino acids or JalView for nucleotides.
+colormap is ClustalX for amino acids or JalView for nucleotides, unless a custom
+colormap is supplied, in which case it becomes the initial colormap.
 The current
 colormap is displayed in the top border of the Termal screen.

 ## Themes {#themes}